gosu-lang/old-gosu-repo/gosu/src/main/text/README.txt

 QUICK INSTALL

-1. Confirm that you have Java version 1.5 (Sun/Oracle J2SE release 5) or
+1. Confirm that you have Java version 1.6 (Sun/Oracle J2SE release 6) or
 later on your computer.
 Gosu works with both the JRE version and the SDK version of Java.
 For Java downloads, visit http://java.com

 2. Expand the gosu.zip download file into its own directory.

 3. Run the platform-specific launch scripts in the /bin directory of the Gosu directory.
-For example, gosu.bat for Windows users.
+For example, gosu.cmd for Windows users.

 For complete installation instructions and important information about Apache Eclipse and IntelliJ IDEA plugins, refer to: